SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 My hand moved toward the door, but the moment I made contact with the handlebars I froze. *They'd hate how messy my playing is.* A block of ice started to form in my chest, and I decided to sit down on the grass by the door to cool off before I entered the bar.
 I wanted to move with my best foot forward after all.

 I sat down.
-The opaque clouds made visible by the city's light pollution.
+The opaque clouds were still visible in the dark sky because of the city's light pollution.
 An ant was slowly marching through the blades of grass by my foot.

 "What are you doing here?"

  I jumped.
-It was Miles.
+It was Miles, at the edge of the pathway to the entrance.

 "I'm surprised you're still playing."
 Miles said, looking down at me.
 "Playing out, I mean."